RuminantFarmSystems/RuFaS/SoilCrop-Tasks-August-2022.md

 **refer to these documents often**.
 Take some time to read through them before you start writing tests.
 I'm going to use `pytest` below and recommend you do the same.

+You may also want to review this video from Pooya about tests: https://www.youtube.com/watch?v=RDudLMFSUVA

 Start by looking at the code path diagram: https://3.basecamp.com/3486446/buckets/5296287/uploads/5162606254
 Note that each box represents a function RUFAS.
 Note also that each arrow shows which additional functions are called by the first function.
 For example, the very first function in the model is `main()` (at the top in blue).
 The main